 Members are also expected to:

-- Bring an annual artistic arrangement to be judged and bring at least one horticultural exhibit each year.
+- Bring an annual artistic arrangement and at least one horticultural exhibit each year.

 - Participate in The Maryland House & Garden Pilgrimage, which occurs every three years.

 Sponsors are responsible for the future of the club.
 To meet this goal, a sponsor must be responsible for any member she brings into the club.
 A sponsor should at a minimum expect to do the following so that a new member becomes an active participant in club activities: